nichollsharrisonj/nichollsharrisonj.github.io/index.md

   }
 </style>

-My idea in creating ToneGram is to apply Context-Free Grammars to music composition, where musical phrases have structure that can be described grammatically.
+For much of my life, I've played the violin and composed music, which led to this work exploring the intersection of computer science and creative expression.
+My idea in creating ToneGram is to apply Context-Free Grammars to music composition through an accessible, user-friendly platform.

-A "grammar" in computer-science terms is a set of replacement rules that transform an initial symbol into a sequence of other symbols according to a specific structure.
+A grammar is a set of replacement rules that transform an initial symbol into a sequence of other symbols according to a specific structure.
+My observation through my music-making experience was that musical phrases have structure that can be described grammatically.
 With ToneGram, these symbols represent musical elements—from individual notes to entire phrases or song structures.
 As the composer, you design the grammar that generates music with the characteristics you want.

-I'm also developing a collaborative dimension where users can contribute fragments to a public archive, with other users building grammars that incorporate these fragments into their own works.
+ToneGram will include a collaborative dimension where users can contribute fragments to a public archive, with other users building grammars that incorporate these fragments into their own works.
 This way, in contrast to the problematic use of works without permission as training data for AI music generation, the original fragment authors are credited automatically.

 This project is currently in private development with a collaborator.